niconett18/clouddream/README.md

-# DD Pillow Website
+# Cloudream Website

-A production-ready company website for DD Pillow, a premium pillow and bolster brand.
+A production-ready company website for Cloudream, a premium pillow and bolster brand.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features